 Discover nature with MDC through Eagle Days

 JEFFERSON CITY, Mo. -- From December through February, Missouri's winter eagle watching is spectacular.
-Discover nature with the Missouri Department of Conservation (MDC) through Eagle Days events around the state, or enjoy eagle viewing on your own.
+Discover nature with the Missouri Department of Conservation (MDC) through Eagle Days events around the state or enjoy watching bald eagles on your own.

-Because of the state’s big rivers, many lakes, and abundant wetlands, Missouri is one of the leading lower 48 states for bald eagle viewing.
-Each fall, thousands of these great birds migrate south from their nesting range in Canada and the Great Lakes states to hunt in the Show-Me State.
+Because of Missouri’s big rivers, many lakes, and abundant wetlands, the Show-Me state is one of the leading lower 48 states for bald eagle viewing.
+Each fall, thousands of these great birds migrate south from their nesting range in Canada and the Great Lakes states to hunt in Missouri.
 Eagles take up residence wherever they find open water and plentiful food.
 More than 2,000 bald eagles are typically reported in Missouri during winter.

 MDC Eagle Days events are listed below.
 They include live captive-eagle programs, exhibits, activities, videos, and guides with spotting scopes.
 Watch for eagles perched in large trees along the water's edge.
 View them early in the morning to see eagles flying and fishing.
 Be sure to dress for winter weather and don't forget cameras and binoculars.